 Pro-business is urgent action to mitigate the climate emergency.
 Pro-business is crushing the pandemic, not hoping it goes away.
 Pro-business is eliminating systemic bias in lending and hiring.
 Pro-business is free, fair elections and the peaceful transfer of power.

 The confusion was on display this week as the Securities and Exchange Commission forged ahead with a rule that will make it harder for shareholders to file resolutions, upending 40 years of usually constructive dialogue between investors and companies that serve to alert management to emerging risks.
 The rule, approved on a 3-2 vote, will “crush shareholder voices” and “increase material risk to corporations,” warned As You Sow.
-The rule will block shareholders from submitting proposals similar to this year’s resolutions, such as requiring independent board chairs.
+The rule will block shareholders from submitting proposals similar to this year’s resolutions requiring independent board chairs.

 “Many proposals related to the COVID-19 pandemic and climate risk will no longer make the ballot,” Commissioner Caroline Crenshaw noted in her dissent.